 According to the Commission's Directive, the risk management disclosures must be included in either the financial statements of the investment firm if these are published, or on their websites.
-In addition, these disclosures must be verified by the external auditors of the investment firm on a sample basis.
+In addition, these disclosures must be verified by the external auditors of the investment firm.
 The investment firm will be responsible to submit its external auditors' verification report to the Commission.

-The Company has included its risk management disclosures as per the Directive requirements on its website as it chose not to publish such in its financial statements.
-Verification of these disclosures has been made by the external auditors on a sample basis and sent to the Commission.
+The Company has included its risk management disclosures as per the Directive's requirements on its website as it chose not to publish such in its financial statements.
+Verification of these disclosures has been made by the external auditors and sent to the Commission.